thinblock/watchers-microservice/README.md

-# Webhooks-Microservice
+# Watchers-Microservice

-ThinBlock's Webhooks MicroService is built on restify framework.
+ThinBlock's Watchers MicroService is built on NodeJS.
 It depends on NodeJS server `v8.11.2` and tests are written with `chai` and runner is `mocha`.
-The database is MongoDb with mongoose ORM.
+The database is Redis used for Queuing tasks.
 We use TypeScript langauge to write strongly typed code which has less chances of breaking and better intellisense support in VS Code.

 ## Installation
 We use `yarn` to install the packages.
 Do